Trial in Ahmaud Arbery's killing nears going to the jury

 No one was charged in the killing until Bryan’s video leaked and the Georgia Bureau of Investigation took over the case from local police.
 All three men are charged with murder and other offenses.

+In her final arguments, prosecutor Linda Dunikoski told the jury Tuesday that the defendants can’t claim self-defense in Arbery’s death, because they threatened him both with their pickup trucks and by pointing a shotgun at him before the final confrontation in which Arbery threw punches and grabbed for the gun.

+“You can’t claim self-defense if you are the unjustified aggressor,” Dunikoski said.
+“Who started this?
+It wasn’t Ahmaud Arbery.”

-“They made the decision to attack Ahmaud Arbery in their driveways because he was a Black man running down the street,” prosecutor Linda Dunikoski told the jury in her initial closing arguments Monday.
+In her initial closing arguments on Monday, Donikoski told the jury that the McMichaels and Bryan “made the decision to attack Ahmaud Arbery in their driveways because he was a Black man running down the street.”

 Defense attorneys used their closing arguments Monday to argue that the McMichaels were attempting a legal citizen’s arrest when they set off after Arbery, seeking to detain and question him as a suspected burglar after he was seen running from a nearby home under construction.